SEA-ME/project-template/README.md

-# 42ASE.template
+# project template
-Template repository for a 42ASE (42 Automotive Software Engineering) project.
+Template repository for a SEA:ME (OER) project.